However, although your pension pot may be smaller than you would like, if you own your own home you could be sitting on your biggest asset.

-Lifetime mortgages interest rates are therefore a key consideration when deciding whether the product is right for you.
+Interest rates are therefore a key consideration when deciding whether the product is right for you.
 The majority of companies offering this only provide fixed rate deals but it is possible to find variable lifetime mortgage interest rates.
 These can be quite hard to find so the best way to track down the best lifetime mortgage rates is to do a bit of homework first.

 Carrying out a lifetime mortgage comparison will help you look at the difference between the offers on the market and to find the company which is currently providing the most competitive deal.

 Differences between lifetime mortgage deals

 When you compare lifetime mortgages, it's easy to see that they are not universal and that providers have different rules and rates which apply.